About ATSO

 How can I help support the work that you and ATSO do?

-You can also help fund the work that I and ATSO do through tips!
-You can tip through the ATSO linktree!
+You can also help fund the mental health work ATSO does through more links on our ATSO linktree!

-All purchases and tips are deeply appreciated, as they help me to continue to do the mental health advocacy work I love and help others with their mental health struggles.
-Together, we can change the world for the better, ad together, we will make it to tomorrow.
+All purchases and tips are deeply appreciated, as they help us continue to do the mental health advocacy work we love and help others with their mental health struggles.
+Together, we can change the world for the better, and together, we will make it to tomorrow.

-If you have any questions, comments, or want to nominate a topic for me to write about, please contact me at sara@askthestubbornoptimist.com or fill out the form on the Contact page.
+If you have any questions, or comments, or want to nominate a topic for me to write about, please contact me at sara@askthestubbornoptimist.com.